Katie-Labgold/Decomposing_SMM_Racial_Disparity/README.md

 **Two available files:**
 1. *gestimation-rmarkdown-2023-03-01.R*: code and select comments provided in html file below.
 2. *gestimation-rmarkdown-2023-03-01.html*: html file of associated R markdown, which provides example of output of primary analysis highlighted in paper.
-To view, click on html file to download and open in browser (chrome preferred).
+To view, download raw file and open in browser (chrome preferred).